kestra-io/docs/content/blogs/2023-06-21-locxia-kestra.md

 ![loxcia screenshot](blogs/2023-06-22-locxia-kestra/locxia-screenshot.png)

-Locxia is a data platform revolving around housing data.
+Locxia is a data platform focused on housing data.
 Developed by Ntico's data experts, it empowers businesses and local authorities to better understand their customers and territories.
-The platform provides access to over 250 value-added data sourced from satellite images and public data, all consolidated and accessible on a dedicated platform.
+The platform provides access to over 250 value-added data sourced from satellite images and public data; all consolidated and accessible on a dedicated platform.

 Their use-case is primarily aimed at large retail companies or specialized distribution brands, aiming to supplement their customer databases with reliable data that are easily accessible through their business applications (CRM, BI, etc.), thereby improving their customer knowledge.
 Additionally, it assists local authorities in better understanding their territories, enabling them to construct and communicate their public policies more effectively.